Welcome To The Cancer Environment

 Avoiding consumption of the polyunsaturated fats and eating enough high quality protein – from milk, cheese and gelatinous cuts of meat – as well as plenty of simple and easy to digest sugars – from sweet ripe fruit, fruit juice, white sugar and honey – is one potentially powerful approach to suppressing stress, regulating blood sugar, and lowering exposure to dangerous fats (ingested and stored in tissue), and is a logical way to improve tissue organization, redirecting cellular behaviour away from cancer progression.

 “…these observations may lead to a new paradigm for control and treatment of cancer in situ…it may be possible to redirect tumorigenic cells to normal cell function by exposure to substances present within normal tissues.”

 “This provides a mechanism through which interaction with the normal mammary microenvironment may suppress tumorigenesis…the normal microenvironment redirects…tumorigenic cells to participate in the regeneration of a normal, functional mammary gland.”

-Some other things which have been demonstrated to protect in this same manner include any means of increasing carbon dioxide levels in the body (such as regular bag breathing or living at higher altitudes), exposure to sufficient amounts of daylight as well as the therapeutic use of red light devices, progesterone supplementation, aspirin and numerous anti-estrogen or anti-serotonin substances including the long-existing, extremely safe and effective antihistamine cyproheptadine.
+Some other things which may be protective include increasing carbon dioxide levels (with bag breathing or adaptation to higher altitudes), exposure to daylight, therapeutic use of red light, pregnenolone and progesterone supplementation, vitamin E, vitamin A, caffeine, glycine, aspirin and a number of other anti-estrogen and anti-serotonin substances including the safe and effective antihistamine cyproheptadine.